jfmaas/HOS-TYPO3-discovery/README.md

 # HOS-Discovery

-This repo describes the using of the TYPO3-Extensions `discovery`.
-The extension extends the [typo3find extension](https://github.com/subugoe/typo3-find) of SUB Göttingen (subugoe) and realizes the Schaufenster for the HamburgOpenScience project "hos-discovery"
+This repo describes the use of the TYPO3-Extensions `discovery`.
+The module extends the [typo3find extension](https://github.com/subugoe/typo3-find) of SUB Göttingen (subugoe) and realizes the Schaufenster for the HamburgOpenScience project "hos-discovery"

-Here some screenshots:
+Here are some screenshots:

 __Search with autocompleting__